Willis Group surpassed the Zacks Consensus Estimate and improved

 year over year on higher revenues in its fourth quarter.
 Top line

-year riding on the strength of higher commissions and fees.
-The
+improved on higher commissions and fees.
+The quarter benefitted

 Willis Group Holdings plc (WSH) and its subsidiaries provide a

 broad range of insurance brokerage, reinsurance and risk management